sachin-v-k/Sachin-K/workhistory/freelance.md

 *Resto Minute* (restominute.ca)
 * Set the communication style.
-* Write/edit sales and marketing content; and UX/UI copy (microcopy).
+* Write/edit product documentation; marketing content; blog posts; job descriptions; and UX copy.
-* Wrote:
-    * a blog post titled _Trends to expect in the restaurant business in 2020_
-    * an app description for mobile app stores
+* Correspond with customers to facilitate demos and registrations; and answer questions.
-    * a letter to successfully resolve a complaint in favor of my client
+* Wrote a letter to Apple to successfully resolve an app store complaint in favor of my client.
-    * a job description for a data entry position
 * Translated a 125-question survey from French to English.

 *Tools*